Christmas is a month-long state of mind for me. This festive time of loved ones, parties, gifts, and religious celebrations is so special.

 Back when we had annual passes for Disney World, we looked forward to the light show each Christmas.
 Being Disney, it was an incredible show, and huge crowds came out for it each evening.
 When the light show started, they pulsed in time to the Christmas music playing, changing effects with different banks of lights coming on and disappearing.
 At the same time, faux snowflakes drifted downward from special snow-making machines on the rooftops.
 How special it was on a mild Florida night to enjoy the snow without the frigid discomfort that usually goes with that.
 They no longer have that marvelous light show at Disney Hollywood.
 It was pretty special.

-Suggestions for the letter M: music, mistletoe, miracle, Mrs. Santa, merry, manger, magical, mantle, memories, Mary
+Suggestions for the letter M: making gifts, music, mistletoe, miracle, Mrs. Santa, Mrs. Clause, mittens, merry, manger, magical, mantle, memories, Mary, myrrh,

 M Is for Mexican Christmas